Streamline your workflow with Katana

 Of course, challenges with workflows and pipelines can mean different things to different people.
 If you’re an artist, you want the most creative freedom possible so you’re able to fully explore the work you’ve been assigned to do and not spend unnecessary amounts of time on mundane admin tasks.
 For studios, it’s about ensuring that your team can work quickly and efficiently, whilst considering longevity gains.

 Katana works to the advantage of both artists and studios and doesn’t cause friction within the pipeline.
 It dynamically flows and adapts to the needs of the studio or artist.
-In this article, we look at exactly how Katana aids your workflow and some of the key considerations you should take into account when adopting the powerful look development and lighting tool.
+Read on to find out exactly how Katana aids your workflow and some of the key considerations when adopting the powerful look development and lighting tool.

 Say goodbye to pipeline friction